jamesonBradfield/BlightEngine/README.md

 # About
-this is a Raylib C# engine I'm building for architecture practice, it uses rlImGui-cs and ImGuiNET along with Raylib-cs.
+this is a Unity-Like Raylib C# engine I'm building for architecture practice, it uses rlImGui-cs and ImGuiNET along with Raylib-cs.
 Currently i am still yet to display anything.
 ![screenshot of the editor in its current form](media/2024-12-22-145239_hyprshot.png)
 ## Features
 - Hierarchy